(Last Updated on 11/29/2022)

 According to the Internal Revenue Code Section 132(f), employer-paid reimbursements or payments for qualified commuter benefits are excludable from income for purposes of taxation.
-The following frequently asked questions were extracted from IRS documentation and updated to reflect the 2018 limits on Qualified Transportation Fringe Benefits (QTFB) and changes from the Tax Cuts and Jobs Act.
+The following frequently asked questions were extracted from IRS documentation and updated to reflect the 2023 limits on Qualified Transportation Fringe Benefits (QTFB) and recent changes to the Tax Cuts and Jobs Act.

 Transit passes include any vouchers, passes, farecards, tokens, or related items that employees can use to pay for transportation on mass transit facilities or transportation provided by a person in the business of transporting persons for compensation or hire if such transportation has a seating capacity of at least six adults (not including the driver).
 Transit agency “smart cards” are also included.